Tag: self

 Like something hungrier

-Something that love the undoing of my hands
+Something that loves the undoing of my hands

 Ruining me